eireford/emojioji/DEVELOPER_README.md

-#Emojioji Developer Read Me
+# Emojioji Developer Read Me

-This scaffold for this Angular app for Firebase was generated with generator-ngx-rocket.
+The scaffold for this Angular web app was generated with generator-ngx-rocket.
 README_generator-ngx-rocket.md is the original readme.

 You can run this project in development mode.